 Today you’d call that a “widget”.
 Back then they called them “magnets”.
 Today you’d better make sure you “nofollow” any link in widget code.
 Back then it didn’t matter.
 The widget/branding mattered more than the link.

 And who is to say what is acceptable and what isn’t?
-What works is what’s acceptable, and vice-versa, right?
+Google?
+Isn’t what works is what’s acceptable, and vice-versa?
 It’s not your fault blog comment spam got out of control.
 It’s the other guy.
 It’s not your fault your competitors are all buying links on PBNs.
 If they’d stop so would you.
 Right?

-In its most simplest terms: to me white hat link building means the links you seek are not being sought for organic search rank improvement.
-This does not mean you can’t improve your search rank via that approach, but that it’s a residual effect, icing on the cake, if you will.
+In its simplest terms: to me, white hat link building means the links you seek are not being sought for organic search rank improvement.
+This does not mean you can’t improve your search rank via that approach, but that it’s a residual effect, the icing on the cake if you will.